-Hi I'm Michael Teys, a 55 year old lawyer living in Sydney, Australia.
-I have four children from a 28-year marriage, Ellen (26), Luke (24), Patrick (22) and Mary (20).
+Hi I'm Michael Teys, a 56 year old strata consultant and author living in Sydney, Australia.
+I have four children from a 28-year marriage, Ellen (26), Luke (25), Patrick (23) and Mary (20).
 I came out at 50 and two years later fell in love with a man, Michael, his son, Alessandro, and Michael's friend and Alessandro's mum, Anna-Maria.
 Complex?
 Not really, we're a very happy modern family.
 And I have type two bipolar disorder, which is why I swim.

 Meet Vlad Mravec (vladswim.com.au).
 Vlad's a hardheaded Eastern European with a big heart and an intelligent approach to coaching A-type personalities driven to extreme events.
 A former competitive swimmer himself, Vlad has a university degree in swim coaching.
 In just over five years he's built a very successful squad in Sydney, more than 30 of whom have completed the English Channel as soloists and many that have gone on to do other international channel swims.
 He tells us every morning to 'Smile and be happy.'